PriyanshuRanaG/PriyanshuRanaG/README.md

 ### 🧬 Bioinformatics · Data Science · Machine Learning · Research Computing

-I’m currently completing a **Master’s in Bioinformatics (by dissertation)**, where my research focuses on computational analyses in molecular biology using high-performance computing environments.
+I’m currently completing a **Master’s in Bioinformatics (by dissertation)**, where my research focuses on computational analyses in plant centromeres using high-performance computing environments.

 My work spans: